 - Use a residual insecticide, such as permethrin or cyfluthrin, around the foundation of the building.

 - Once earwigs are indoors, pesticides are not effective.

 You can protect plants with a pesticide application.

 - Treat the surrounding mulch where the earwigs are hiding.

-- Use a drench, e.g. lambda cyhalothrin, for this.
+- Use a drench, like lambda cyhalothrin, for this.
 You may need to attach the product to a hose to get sufficient volume.

-- You can also use a bait, e.g. carbaryl, scattered on the ground around the plants you are protecting.
+- You can also use a bait, such as carbaryl, scattered on the ground around the plants you are protecting.

 - Apply a pesticide spray of any of the below products, to protect individual plants when damage is first noticed.

 - You can use a permethrin or deltamethrin dust too.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.